systemetic-dev/CRUD_app/README.md

-What happens if backend is missing?

-🧩 Lesson 2: What is Django?
+ Lesson 2: What is Django?

 https://miro.medium.com/v2/resize%3Afit%3A1400/0%2Ar7ALulxaXPSboehX.jpg